 This course will give an overview of what risk factors to look for and how to determine what questions to ask.

 We will address how to build rapport, conduct an intake, documentation, how to make a referral, and the importance of follow-up.
-Consideration will be given to working as part of larger mental health system and challenges faced with limited resources, distance, and non-compliance.
+Consideration will be given to working as part of a larger mental health system and challenges faced with limited resources, distance, and non-compliance.

-What does the Non-clinical Assessment of Suicide (NAS) do?
+What does the Non-Clinical Assessment of Suicide (NAS) do?

 The NAS offers non-clinically trained staff a list of questions to ask an individual to help gauge their overall risk level of suicide and makes recommendations for interventions.

-Who can use the Non-clinical Assessment of Suicide (NAS)?
+Who can use the Non-Clinical Assessment of Suicide (NAS)?

 There is no substitute for a clinically trained/licensed counselor, however, the NAS assists non-licensed staff members to conduct preliminary assessments of suicide risk.